 Make Your Money Talk provides an intensive education in budgeting, managing credit and saving money for life-changing assets.
 Upon completion of the course, HACM residents with earned income qualify to open an Individual Development Account (IDA), which helps them save towards the purchase of a home, education or starting a business.
 Graduates also receive ongoing financial coaching from WWBIC.

 “I am standing before you to say ‘Dreams do come true,’” said Charlotte Stevenson, a former graduate and featured speaker at the event.
 “Today I am a proud first-time homeowner.
 I am the first person in my family to own a home.
 It took me two years to get out of debt and get ready for my home, but I’ve made it with the help of a financial coach from WWBIC.
 Patience pays off.”
-For more information, click here for debt settlement company to help you manage your debt.

 “Sometimes you have to make difficult decisions to move forward,” keynote speaker Ann Wilson, Manager of the Hillside Family Resource Center, told the audience.
 “Stay true to yourself, your family and your goals, and you will get to where you want to go.”

 Since the program’s inception, over 1,700 individuals have completed the course and over 800 have opened an IDA.
 Matched savings among the IDA holders total more than $2.3 million in purchasing power.
 To date: